 Abandoning the chore, I decide to salvage some peace and descend into the dungeon of the house to visit the cat-who-distrusts-dogs, Yoda.
-Yoda, as always, is elated to see me (unlike the teenagers we’re trying to overlook for now) and promptly comes over the his morning pets.
+Yoda, as always, is elated to see me (unlike the teenagers we’re trying to overlook for now) and promptly comes over for his morning pets.
 As I settle in for a good hand grooming of the feline, my eye catches upon a white and gray mass near the hand weights.
 “It can’t be,” I think.

 Yes it is.
 Stuck to the wire of a portable fan, and even more stuck to the black mat on the floor, is the flattened carcass of a mouse.
 As I gather spray cleaner, paper towels, and an old bread bag from the shelf beside the cat food, kept in the dungeon for this very purpose, I recall the evening five days ago when Yoda leapt through the cat door and deposited his live catch before my feet.
 I had my answer.

 In bounds Millie through the same cat door that allowed entry of the rodent I just disposed of.
 Full of energy after her night in the coat closet, Millie is ready for second-breakfasts and not so ready for pats.
-As Millie-who-thinks-she-might-be-a-dog, or as we call her a “cog,” polishes off the scraps of Yoda’s treats and the remainder of his breakfast, I zero in to steal some pats.
+As Millie-who-thinks-she-might-be-a-dog, or as we call her a “cog,” polishes off the scraps of Yoda’s treats and the remainder of his breakfast, I zero in to steal some snuggies.
 Once again, my eyes hijack the intended moment.
-“Is it?”

 Yes it is.
 A tiny black tick is working its way into Millie’s white coat.
-Fingers pinch the bugger and the other hand quickly finds the roll of masking tape (also on the shelf for this very purpose) to snuff out the life of the invader.
+Fingers pinch the bugger while the other hand quickly finds the roll of masking tape (also on the shelf for this very purpose) to snuff out the life of the invader.

 Thirty minutes later I have managed the semblance of a workout with my trusted guide, Yoda (Millie, true to her nature, has found better things to do with her time) and have also caught myself up on half an episode of ‘The Great British Baking Show.”